-Shares in online retailer Kogan.com dropped as much as 10 per cent on Tuesday after founders Ruslan Kogan and David Shafer sold another $40 million of their stock.
+Shares in online retailer Kogan.com (ASX:KGN) dropped as much as 10 per cent on Tuesday after founders Ruslan Kogan and David Shafer sold another $40 million of their stock.

 The company today confirmed the sale of 6.25 million shares by entities associated with Mr Kogan and Mr Shafer.

 The sales leaves Mr Kogan with about 31 per cent of the company, worth about $200 million.
 He remains the biggest shareholder followed by Mr Shafer who now holds about 12 per cent.

 The shares went to 20 investors, both local and international.
 Demand was high with more than $100 million chasing the $40 million on sale.